simonmcmanus/sizlate-express/README.md

 From sizlate v1 the sizlate express functionality lives in this module.

+CURRENTLY A WIP.